 Once the kernel initializes the cryptographic module and the self-tests complete successfully, all cryptographic functions are made available to kernel services and user space.
 If any of the modules KAT fails, the module self-test causes the system to panic (see Section 9.1 for more details).
 To recover from a KAT failure a reboot of the kernel is required to reset the failure status.
-If the integrity tests fail the system will be operational, however all cryptographic functions are inhibited.
+If the integrity tests fail the module causes the kernel to panic, thereby shutting down the kernel and the CM.
 The only way to recover from an integrity test failure is to reinstall the software and reboot the kernel.